 I finally came to the amazing realization that in 'today's world', most all of us have accepted the propaganda that

 So with that 'established' then: I'll proceed to share with you: that our dogs are primarily 'bench bred'--showing more of their 'bench' background than 'field' background.
 I really researched pedigrees when we decided to breed again, looking for a lady or two with 'just the right blend of genetic lines' for my goals.
-(I'm not claiming to be an 'expert', but have come to a 'studied belief' over these 36 "Springer years", that 'blends' (of bench and field) will help keep the breed healthier and stronger with fewer recessive genes coming out; There has been some, what is called 'inbreeding', in both bench and field backgrounds, (and done in all other breeds too) which is risky, easily making unhealthy, recessive genetic traits show up.)
+(I'm not claiming to be an 'expert' and may be wrong, but have come to a 'studied belief' over these 45 "Springer years", that 'blends' (of bench and field) will help keep the breed healthier and stronger with fewer recessive genes coming out; There has been some, what is called 'inbreeding', in both bench and field backgrounds, (and done in all other breeds too) which is risky, easily making unhealthy, recessive genetic traits show up.)
 So we chose Ari who had bench champions in her sire, Bentley's side, and good 'field' in her dam's side.
 (Her champion relatives came out of "line" (the usual way -often the best), or 'outcross' breeding, without any apparent 'inbreeding'.)
-This next time we hope to breed Ari's 'cousin' Hannah--who has some of the same Champion bench grand-parents as Ari.
-We'll be looking forward to seeing what Laz's brother "Max" and Hannah can create together.
-Both Ari and Hannah have Griz, whose dam is Rainbow Bridges Kennel's "Claudia Feather", (& Max's great-grandmom), in their genetic line.
-(Claudia is both Puddin's and Hannah's grand-mom.
-See lots of Puddin' and Hannah pictures in the following pages.)
-I'd figured that the combination of the Griz/Claudiafeather lines, combined with the champion bench lines would make beautiful, good pups, and Ari's litter last Dec.'09 with Laz (Puddin's son), seemed to be a good 'proof' of that idea.
-So, the good Lord willing, maybe this next year we can present you with some more, sweet, ESS babies.
+Ari and Laz produced a beautiful litter confirming these things and we had SO hoped to breed her cousin Hannah but just plainly ran out of time in our search for a good stud for her out here in the wilderness.
+If we are never able to breed another litter, don't you guys out there with beautiful Springers with healthy genetics (best you can find out)--EVER hesitate to.
+The U.S. needs more Springers--the home breeders, (no not puppy mills), seem to be diminishing so seriously consider helping us out.
+Just have your doggies checked for genetic eye, hips and elbows problems before breeding.
+Your vet will give you a 'certification' that you can present for your wise buyers.

 I am called a"liver/white/tan- 'tri-color' "